electron/electron/docs/api/base-window.md

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
-It won't prevent you from passing a size that does not follow size constraints to `setBounds`/`setSize` or to the constructor of `BrowserWindow`.
+It won't prevent you from passing a size that does not follow size constraints to `setBounds`/`setSize` or to the constructor of `BaseWindow`.

 The possible values and behaviors of the `type` option are platform dependent.
 Possible values are: